-During this section of the post I want to give you the best information I can regarding uneven and blotchy staining.
-So I will provide the best information which will provide to you the best experience and prevention of uneven and blotchy stains.
+During this section of the post, I want to give you the best information I can regarding uneven and blotchy staining.
+So I will provide the best information which will provide you the best experience and prevention of uneven and blotchy stains.

-When I first stared out I thought I knew how to stain the wood for my wood signs.
-In general I did however I missed a couple of very important steps which would have saved me a lot of time and effort.
+When I first started out I thought I knew how to stain the wood for my wood signs.
+In general, I did however miss a couple of very important steps which would have saved me a lot of time and effort.

 As you can see in the above chart there are the basics and what you need to do to stain wood for your wood signs.
 This is important to understand moving forward to discuss why wood staining can make your wood signs uneven and blotchy.